 So Chef Maeve’s cupcake is my definition of the perfect cupcake.
 It was pretty cool to know that I had eaten something baked by Food Network’s baking champion.
 I immediately started following @chefmaeve on Instagram.

 Fast-forward again.
 This time just a few weeks.

 @chefmaeve posts an opportunity on her Instagram and website.
 An opportunity that turns out to be life-changing for me.
 Finlandia Butter created a sweepstakes, where the winner would get the chance to have Chef Maeve come to their home, and teach them how to bake something using Finlandia butter.
 I entered the sweepstakes within seconds of reading about the opportunity.
 And of course, I asked for a lesson on how to make the perfect cupcake.

 …stay tuned for the Part 2 of my story with Chef Maeve!

-Coming next week on Sweet as a Bee.
+Coming next week on A Bee Bakes.